neologd/mecab-ipadic-neologd/README.md

 - https://github.com/neologd/mecab-ipadic-neologd/wiki/Home

 ## Overview
-mecab-ipadic-neologd is customized system dictionary for MeCab.
+mecab-ipadic-NEologd is customized system dictionary for MeCab.

 This dictionary includes many neologisms (new word), which are extracted from many language resources on the Web.